taikedz/mkservice/README.md

 	mkservice -s minetest -d "Minetest world1 server" -u minetest -r on-failure -- /home/minetest/mt-runner

 See the [help file](src/help.sh) for a list of options.

+## Building the tool

+This project is written in bash, and uses [Bash Builder](https://github.com/taikedz/bash-builder) to build the runnable script.

+Individual source files are in `src/`

+This project depends on common libraries provided by Bash Builder.

+**Build**

+From the project root (where this README resides), simply run

+	bbuild

+And this should build this project to the `bin/` directory.